javers/javers.github.io/documentation/jql-examples/index.md

 <h2 id="value-object-refactoring">Free ValueObjects refactoring</h2>

-In most cases you don’t have to use @TypeName for ValueObjects, most of JQL queries will just work after refactoring.
+In most cases you don’t have to use @TypeName for ValueObjects.
+Most JQL queries will just work after refactoring.
-Although, we still recommend to add @TypeName.
+However, we still recommend to adding @TypeName.
-For example, querying by ValueObject class, relies on it.
+For example, querying by ValueObject class relies on it.

 JaVers treats ValueObjects as property containers and doesn’t care much about their classes.
 This approach is known us Duck Typing, and is widely adopted by dynamic languages like Groovy.

-**The case** <br/>
+**Example** <br/>
-Let’s consider refactoring of Person’s address, which happend to be a ValueObject.
+Let’s consider the refactoring of Person’s address, which happened to be a ValueObject.
 We want to change its type from `EmailAddress` to `HomeAddress`,

-For the sake of brevity, we use abstract `Address` class in Person definition (owner Entity), so we don’t need to change it after type of Address is altered.
+For the sake of brevity, we use the abstract `Address` class in the Person definition (owner Entity), so we don’t need to change it after the type of Address is altered.

 Abstract `Address.class`: